annajanyuqza/hori_control_systems/README.md

-# This is a Experimental Linux Kernel driver for the Hori Truck Control System.
+# This is a Experimental Linux Kernel (for kernels 6.12 or higher) driver for the Hori Truck Control System.

 All three pedals works now, Gas, brake and clutch.
 Force Feedback are not working yet.